b-lukaszuk/golang_luzne_zadanka/book3/ch21/README.md

 ## Task 1

-In line with the listings from this chapter write a program that displays the JSON endocing of the three rover landing sites.
+In line with the listings from this chapter write a program that displays the JSON encoding of the three rover landing sites.

 ## Caution note